To take maternity leave you must give your employer notice before the end of the 15th week before your baby is due.

-Your employer should assume that you will take all the 52 weeks’ leave you are entitled to.
+Your employer should assume that you will take the full 52 weeks of maternity leave, unless you tell them otherwise.
 Your employer must write to you within 28 days of receipt of your notice, and state the date your maternity leave will end.

 If you change your mind and want to change the start date of your maternity leave, you must give your employer at least 28 days’ notice before the date you originally intended to start your leave, or 28 days’ notice before the new date, whichever is the earlier (in some cases, a shorter period of notice can be given if 28 days is not reasonably practicable).